-Elizabeth Tanzi, MD, founder and director of Capital Laser & Skin Care, explains that sadly, you can’t exactly get rid of broken capillaries.
+Elizabeth Tanzi, MD, founder and director of Capital Laser & Skin Care, explains that, sadly, you can’t exactly get rid of broken capillaries.
 “The most important thing about broken capillaries is to prevent them because once they are there, it’s hard to get rid of them,” she says.
 “If you are prone to broken capillaries, prevent them by not using really harsh scrubs on the skin, lay off the super-hot water to wash, and avoid steam facials, which dilate blood vessels.”

 Tanzi suggests using a cooling compress on the site of the broken capillaries, which will help constrict the blood vessels.
 This one doesn't even require being popped in the freezer.
 Simply squeeze where instructed and wait for the cooling sensation to kick in.

-Says Rouleau, “Use products containing anti-inflammatory and calming ingredients like chamomile, sea whip, and white tea.
-These will naturally help cool and comfort the skin.”
+“Use products containing anti-inflammatory and calming ingredients like chamomile, sea whip, and white tea," says Rouleau.
+"These will naturally help cool and comfort the skin.”
 Rouleau also recommends refrigerating your toners, serums, gels, and moisturizer for a calming and soothing effect.

-“Vitamin C with bioflavonoids taken orally may help prevent bruising and help keep blood vessels strong.
-As we age, capillary walls get weak and they start to permanently dilate and become more visible on the face, especially the cheeks and around the nose,” says Rouleau.
+“Vitamin C with bioflavonoids taken orally may help prevent bruising and help keep blood vessels strong," says Rouleau.
+"As we age, capillary walls get weak and they start to permanently dilate and become more visible on the face, especially the cheeks and around the nose.”
 However, speak with a physician before adding supplements to your diet.